themaximalist/llm.js/README.md

 ### System prompts

-Create agents that specialize at specific tasks using `LLM.system(prompt, input)`.
-Note OpenAI has suggested system prompts may not be as effective as user prompts (`LLM.user(prompt, input)`).
-These are one-time use AI's because they don't store the message history.
+Create agents that specialize at specific tasks using `llm.system(input)`.
+Note OpenAI has suggested system prompts may not be as effective as user prompts (`llm.user(input)`).

 ```javascript
 const llm = new LLM();